 - Bizarrchitecture: Giant objects type.

 - Cat Smile: All the characters have a variation of this as their default expression.

-- Console Cameo: The 2nd stage of 'Murals 2' is a giant blue Nintendo 3DS.
+- Console Cameo: The 2nd stage of 'Murals 2' of the 3DS version of Pushmo is a giant blue Nintendo 3DS.

 - Crack!
 Oh My Back!: The reason Papa Blox can't help you in later stages.